Dr James Strong, BA (Oxford), MRes (LSE), PhD (LSE).

-Dr James Strong joined the School of Politics and International Relations at Queen Mary in September 2017.
+Dr James Strong joined the School of Politics and International Relations as a Lecturer in September 2017, and was promoted to Senior Lecturer in October 2019.
 He previously spent four years as a postdoctoral fellow in the Department of International Relations at LSE, where he received his PhD in 2012.
-He spent the 2012-2013 academic year as Head of the Director’s Office at LSE, working directly for LSE Director and President Craig Calhoun.
+He spent the 2012-2013 academic year as Head of the Director’s Office at LSE, supporting LSE Director and President Professor Craig Calhoun.
 In an earlier life he worked as a graduate trainee at KPMG LLP, specialising in US and UK personal tax.

 POL260 Power and Legitimacy in British Politics (Semester A)